Nevenall/sufficient-reason/Setting/Focus.md

  Like craftwork, healing is a diverse and ancient practice.
 Across all the different arts and frameworks the core of any Medicine-Work practice is the *duty* to heal.
 The medicine working has a responsibility to find the cause of hurt, whatever that hurt might be, and fix it.
 It's the sacredness of that duty, which often comes with the associated duty to do no harm, and the strong belief in a particular practice that makes a medicine worker.

- **Associated Abilities** - Academics (healing practices, herbalism, energy work, bodywork, healing and meditative practices), Art (masks, dance, music, etc.), Influence, Occult (engery work), Science (medicine), Technology
+ **Associated Abilities** - Academics (healing practices, herbalism, energy work, bodywork, healing and meditative practices), Art (masks, dance, music, etc.), Influence, Occult (energy work), Science (medicine), Technology

  **Common Instruments** - Artwork, blessings and curses, blood and fluids, bodywork, bones and remains, books, brews and concoctions, computers, cups and vessels, dance and movement, devices and machines, drugs and poisons, group rites (operations), herbs, laboratories, languages (Latin, jargon, and that weird script doctors use when writing prescriptions), meditation, music, offerings and sacrifices, prayers and invocations, social domination, voice, weapons (surgical instruments)